mdpoulter/nis-prac/CONTRIBUTING.md

 ```

 ### Adding a feature
-To get started on adding a new feature, first checkout and pull master:
+To get started on adding a new feature, first create a new issue on GitHub describing the feature.
+Then, on your machine, checkout and pull master:

 ```sh
 git checkout master